Skip to content

 "Don’t try to create all the different content and pillar page at once, but the best thing you can do is to start small, understand this process and then go for a bigger project when you have figured out".

-The reason why it’s so important is that if you’re able to rank well for that cluster that will help you to have more impact and visibility for your next campaign.
+It’s so important because if you’re able to rank well for that cluster, that will help you have more impact and visibility for your next campaign.

-To make everything a little easier, HubSpot has its content strategy tool that can help you plan and organise your topic clusters and pillar pages.
-The tool shows you:
+To simplify everything, HubSpot has a content strategy tool that can help you plan and organise your topic clusters and pillar pages.
+The tool shows you the following:

 • How many inbound links the page is getting;